Email mike [at] mikeklassen.net — tel/txt 604-377-5499

 I have served as a member of a number of boards, including the BC Small Business Roundtable.
-I am a Vice-President on PAL Vancouver‘s board of trustees, and a former Vice-Chair of the DOXA documentary festival board.
+I am a President on PAL Vancouver‘s board of trustees, and a former Vice-Chair of the DOXA documentary festival board.
 I also served as Vice-Chair of the Vancouver City Planning Commission (2007 – 2009), where I collaborated on initiatives to make cities more sustainable, walkable, and economically vibrant.
 Volunteerism is in my blood, and I regularly devote my time in support of organizing community events and promoting our local public school.

-My op-eds discussing public policy and politics in B.C. have been regularly featured in publications such as the Vancouver Sun, The Province, Vancouver Courier, 24 Hours Vancouver and Huffington Post.
+I am a columnist with Vancouver Courier and have been a writer on politics and public affairs for numerous publications including the Vancouver Sun, The Province, 24 Hours Vancouver and Huffington Post.
 With my colleague Daniel Fontaine I co-founded the popular blog City Caucus in December 2008, retiring it in July 2012 after reaching 5,000,000 page views!

 Just in time for Vancouver’s Winter Olympics I co-created an online guide to free events held during the 2010 Games which attracted over 2 million visits.
 Thanks to the guide’s impact on Vancouver, BC’s Olympic success, I was publicly credited by the provincial Minister in charge with helping to turn around British Columbians’ surly attitude toward the 2010 Games.
 They became a glorious high-fiving community celebration and welcome-the-world party, and I’ll always be very proud of this contribution toward building Vancouver’s worldwide reputation.